 Fast-forward to 2035.
 CVs are in the history dustbin.
 Instead, you have a real-time digital snapshot of your career history, which is scanned by a cloud-based resume robot.
 A microsecond later, you are offered an interview, which is also conducted by AI programs using virtual reality technology.
 The job offer takes slightly longer to arrive – a few seconds – but it also comes with a personalised onboarding guide, compiled by AI apps.

 But is it a plausible scenario?
 There’s plenty of hype surrounding AI and cognitive computing replacing humans in the workplace.
-This seems supported by a 2017 Deloitte survey that found 33 per cent of global respondents already use some form of AI to deliver HR solutions.
+This seems supported by a 2017 Deloitte survey that found 33% of global respondents already use some form of AI to deliver HR solutions.
 But is the human aspect of the HR department really at risk of being supplanted by machines?

 The argument for AI